ERICBURDONANDTHEANIMALS

 March 16, 1968: Anderson Theater, New York, NY Eric Burdon and The Animals, New York Electric String Ensemble, Jessie’s First Carnival (two shows)

-It seems likely that the Animals played many more dates throughout the United States than we have listed here.
+It seems likely that the Animals played several more dates throughout the United States than we have listed here.

 March 22, 1968: State Fair Coliseum, Detroit, MI: Eric Burdon and The Animals, Grateful Dead, Eire Apparent, Apostles, Jagged Edge

-March 23, 1968: Grande Ballroom, Detroit, MI: Eric Burdon and The Animals, Grateful Dead, Eire Apparent, Apostles, Jagged Edge
+March 23, 1968: Grande Ballroom, Detroit, MI: Eric Burdon and The Animals, Eire Apparent, Apostles, Jagged Edge

 The Ugly Ducklings were a popular Canadian group, and supposedly Mick Jagger’s favorite Canadian band.